ramesh-pegasys/csp-scanner/docs/supported-resources.md

 # Supported Resources

-This document provides a comprehensive overview of all cloud resources supported by the CSP Scanner across AWS, Azure, and GCP.
+This document provides a comprehensive overview of all cloud resources supported by the Cloud Artifact Extractor across AWS, Azure, and Google Cloud Platform.
 For detailed information about each provider's resources, see the provider-specific pages:

 - [AWS Supported Resources]({{ '/supported-resources-aws.html' | relative_url }})
 - [Azure Supported Resources]({{ '/supported-resources-azure.html' | relative_url }})